Betty Rubble: Portrayal

 June Foray voiced Betty in a 1959 Flintstones pilot titled The Flagstones, but Bea Benaderet was cast for the series and voiced Betty for the first four seasons before stepping down in 1964 (due to her scheduling conflicts with Petticoat Junction).
 Gerry Johnson took over the role for the last 2 seasons.
 B.J.
 Ward has since performed the role in later Flintstones media since 1986–2000.
 Grey DeLisle started voicing Betty in The Flintstones: On the Rocks and voiced her in The Flintstones & WWE: Stone Age SmackDown!.
-In the upcoming series Bedrock, Betty will be voiced by Nicole Byer.
+In The Flintstones: Welcome to Bedrock, Betty's voice was provided by Dina Monaco-Boland.
+In the scrapped series Bedrock, Betty was going to be voiced by Nicole Byer.

-In the 1994 film, Betty was portrayed by Rosie O'Donnell, who reportedly won the role because she captured the high pitch laugh at her audition.
+In the 1994 film, Betty was portrayed by Rosie O'Donnell, who reportedly won the role because she captured the high-pitched laugh at her audition.
 Jane Krakowski replaced O'Donnell in the 2000 prequel The Flintstones in Viva Rock Vegas, in which Betty's maiden name is "O'Shale".